Tyler Taormina

-Tyler Taormina (born 1990) is an American film director, screenwriter, producer, and musician.
+Tyler Thomas Taormina (born 1990) is an American film director, screenwriter, producer, and musician.
 He has directed Ham on Rye (2019), Happer's Comet (2022) and Christmas Eve in Miller's Point (2024).
-Taormina is also the co-founder of the filmmaking collective Omnes Films.
+Taormina is also a co-founder of the Los Angeles-based independent filmmaking collective Omnes Films.

 Early life

-Taormina was born and raised in Long Island, New York.
-He attended Emerson College.
+Taormina was born and raised in the town of Smithtown on Long Island, New York.
+As students at Emerson College in Boston, Taormina, Carson Lund and other cinephile friends began collaborating on short films as Omnes Films.
+He graduated in 2013.

 Career

-Initially, Taormina wanted to make television projects for kids.
-While in college, Taormina co-founded the filmmaking collective Omnes Films alongside Carson Lund.
+Upon moving to Los Angeles, Taormina initially made television projects for kids including the webseries Suburban Legends.

-In 2019, Taormina directed Ham on Rye, which had its world premiere at the Santa Barbara International Film Festival, and also screened at the Locarno Film Festival and Deauville American Film Festival.
-It was released in October 2020, by Factory 25.
+In 2019, Taormina's debut feature Ham on Rye, premiered at the Santa Barbara International Film Festival, and screened at the Locarno Film Festival and Deauville American Film Festival later that summer.
+It was released in October 2020 by Factory 25.

-In 2022, Taormina directed Happer's Comet which had its world premiere at the 72nd Berlin International Film Festival.
-It was released in July 2023, by Factory 25.
+In 2022, Taormina directed Happer's Comet which premiered in the Forum section at the Berlinale.
+It was released in July 2023 by Factory 25.

 In 2024, Taormina directed Christmas Eve in Miller's Point starring Michael Cera, Francesca Scorsese, Matilda Fleming, Maria Dizzia, Elsie Fisher, and Sawyer Spielberg.
-It had its world premiere at the 2024 Cannes Film Festival in the Directors' Fortnight section, and is scheduled to be released in November 2024, by IFC Films.
+It had its world premiere at the 2024 Cannes Film Festival in the Directors' Fortnight section and was released on November 8, 2024 by IFC Films.

 Taormina has also served as a producer on Eephus, Los capítulos perdidos, and No Sleep Till.

-Taormina was previously a member of the band Adam & Naive, and began recording solo albums as Cloud in 2010.
-He released the Comfort Songs album via the Audio Antihero label in 2013, which he then followed with Zen Summer in 2015.
-In 2018, Taormina released Plays with Fire, his final Cloud album.
-His last album was accompanied by The Desperation Club, a tribute album to Cloud, which featured cover recordings from Samira Winter, Magana, Benjamin Shaw, Jack Hayter, Anthony Harding, and others.
+As a musician, Taormina was a member of the band Adam & Naive before recording solo albums as Cloud.
+In 2018, Taormina released his final Cloud album, Plays with Fire, via Audio Antihero.
+The release was accompanied by The Desperation Club (a Cloud tribute album featuring 34 covers performed by Mines Falls, Samira Winter, Magana, Benjamin Shaw, Jack Hayter, Anthony Harding, and others).
+During his music career, he received positive coverage from Pitchfork, Stereogum The Line of Best Fit, The Alternative, Drowned in Sound, and DIY Mag, as well as BBC airplay.
+He also participated in an artist-to-artist interview with Even As We Speak.